bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     watch 'blzcli status | jq ".sync_info.catching_up == false"'
     ```

-28. Verify your accounts have the tokens you expect, by asking the local node:
+29. Verify your accounts have the tokens you expect, by asking the local node:

     ```text
-    blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins" blzcli q account $(blzcli keys show oracle -a) | jq ".value.coins" blzcli q account $(blzcli keys show nft -a) | jq ".value.coins"
+    blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins" blzcli q account $(blzcli keys show nft -a) | jq ".value.coins"
     ```

-29. If you are following the **FORK** PATH, SKIP this step.
+30. If you are following the **FORK** PATH, SKIP this step.

     At this point, the new "vuser" account will also reflect the BNT tokens that were funded to it.
 We now need to add this node as a validator, as follows: